7 Benefits of Jamaican Susumba (Turkey Berries)

 Susumba is the Jamaican name for the plant known as Turkey berry in many other locations.

-Susumba berries are used in Jamaican cooking while Susumba leaves are used to brew a an herbal tea that is used to treat upper respiratory issues
+Susumba berries are used in Jamaican cooking, while Susumba leaves are used to make an herbal tea that is used as home remedy for treating, coughs, colds, upper respiratory issues, indigestion and other common issues.

 Disclaimer: This website is for informational purposes only.
 Nothing stated here should be viewed as medical advice.
 Please consult with a Professional Healthcare Provider about your medical care.